-- 6.47 The Flood and Water Act 2010 recognises that previous legislative arrangements for adoption and maintenance have worked against the wide-scale provision of SUDS.
+- 6.48 The Flood and Water Act 2010 recognises that previous legislative arrangements for adoption and maintenance have worked against the wide-scale provision of SUDS.
 The Act addresses this by removing the automatic right to connect to sewers and providing for unitary and county councils to adopt SUDS for new developments and redevelopments.
 The Act introduces National Standards governing the way in which surface water drainage systems must be constructed, and operated.
-These reflect the need to mitigate flood damage, improve water quality, protect the environment, protect health and safety, and ensure the stability and durability of drainage systems. - 6.48 The Act requires developers to include sustainable drainage, where practicable, in new developments, built to standards which reduce flood damage and improve water quality.
+These reflect the need to mitigate flood damage, improve water quality, protect the environment, protect health and safety, and ensure the stability and durability of drainage systems. - 6.49 The Act requires developers to include sustainable drainage, where practicable, in new developments, built to standards which reduce flood damage and improve water quality.
 This is in line with the Council's Adopted Core Strategy which identifies that all new developments should incorporate SUDS.
-The Act also amends section 106 of the Water Industry Act 1991 to make the right to connect surface water run-off to public sewers conditional on meeting the National Standards. - 6.49 The Act gives responsibility for approving sustainable drainage systems in new development, and adopting and maintaining them where they affect more than one property, to a SUDS approving body.
-In Wyre Forest this is Worcestershire County Council.
+The Act also amends section 106 of the Water Industry Act 1991 to make the right to connect surface water run-off to public sewers conditional on meeting the National Standards. - 6.50 The Act gives responsibility for approving sustainable drainage systems in new development, and adopting and maintaining them where they affect more than one property, to a SUDS approving body, which is Worcestershire County Council.
 The SUDS approving body (SAB) is required to adopt and maintain the majority of surface water drainage systems within the public realm, so the systems need to be robust.
 If plans for the surface water drainage do not meet the required standard, there is no automatic right to connect to a public sewer.
-There is an added incentive for developers to achieve the required standard for surface water drainage through an arrangement whereby the developer may be required to deposit a financial bond with the SUDS approving body. - 6.50 Developers are now required to demonstrate that they have met National Standards for the application of SUDS techniques before they can connect any residual surface water drainage to a public sewer (amending section 106 of the Water Industry Act 1991).
+There is an added incentive for developers to achieve the required standard for surface water drainage through an arrangement whereby the developer may be required to deposit a financial bond with the SUDS approving body.

+6.51 Developers are now required to demonstrate that they have met National Standards for the application of SUDS techniques before they can connect any residual surface water drainage to a public sewer (amending section 106 of the Water Industry Act 1991).
 These National Standards are a material consideration in local authorities' planning decisions.
 This means that the standards are the underlying approach to surface water drainage, except in those cases where other local planning considerations outweigh them.
-The standards also provide the basis for approval, adoption and connection to the public sewer. - 6.51 The Flood and Water Management Act 2010 also requires lead local flood authorities (Worcestershire County Council) to develop, maintain, apply and monitor a local flood risk management strategy.
-The strategy should consider all sources of local flood risk, i.e. surface water, groundwater, and ordinary watercourses in order to determine distinct objectives to manage local flood risk to local communities.
-Given the potential impact development could have on flood risk it is important that all new development takes into account the emerging Worcestershire Local Flood Risk Management Strategy.
+The standards also provide the basis for approval, adoption and connection to the public sewer.